pepone/redhat-rpm-config/buildflags.md

     BuildRequires: clang compiler-rt
     %endif

+### Disabling Link-Time Optimization

+By default, builds use link-time optimization.
+In this build mode, object code is generated at the time of the final link, by combining information from all available translation units, and taking into account which symbols are exported.

+To disable this optimization, include this in the spec file:

+   %define _lto_cflags %{nil}

 ### Lazy binding

 If your package depends on the semantics of lazy binding (e.g., it has